practicalcomputerscience/MicrobenchmarkGPHLlanguages/20 - language versions/README.md

 $ $HOME/.sdkman/candidates/java/24-graal/lib/svm/bin/native-image -jar <name of your uberJAR file>.jar
 ```

-Then, my default OpenJDK Runtime Environment is the active Java Runtime Environment.
+By doing so, the OpenJDK Runtime Environment (build 25.0.1+8-Ubuntu-124.04, or later) can be the active Java Runtime Environment.
+So, make (always) sure what your current Java environment is.

 <br/>